gaurav0973/JavaScript_Projects/README.md

 ### 🔢 Real-Time Calculations:
 - Calculates and updates the total expense amount dynamically as items are added or removed.
 ---
+---
+# 🎯PROJECT-5: Quiz Application

+The **Quiz Application** => built using **HTML, CSS, and JavaScript**.
+## ✨ Features
+### 📚Dynamic Questions:
+- Displays one question at a time with multiple answer choices.

+### 🖱️Navigation:
+- **Next** and **Previous** buttons allow users to navigate through questions.
+- Highlights selected answers for each question.

+### 🏆 Result:
+- Calculates and displays the total score after the quiz is completed.
+- Users can restart the quiz to improve their score.

+## 🛠️ Key JavaScript Concepts Used
+### 🧠 State Management:
+- Maintains the state of selected answers and the current question index using arrays and variables.
+---